Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Explicit example: a two-level atomic chain side-coupled to a photonic lattice

-All $N$ two-level atoms are placed equidistantly, with a nearest-neighbor dipole-dipole coupling strength $\lam$.
-The semi-infinity photonic crystal waveguide is described by a one-dimensional tight-binding Hamiltonian with hopping amplitude $\ka$ in the Wannier representation. $\vert \mu\ra_{\rm S}$ and $\vert \nu\ra_{\rm B}$ are states representing the single-excitation at the $\mu$-th atom and $\nu$-th lattice site, respectively.
-It is assumed that one end of the atomic chain labeled $1$ couples to the $l$-th site of the waveguide with strength $\xi$.
+Here the chain of two-level artificial atoms is described by $N$ Wannier sites with hopping amplitude $\lam$.
+The semi-infinite photonic lattice is described by a one-dimensional tight-binding Hamiltonian with hopping amplitude $\ka$ in the Wannier representation. $| \mu\ra_{\rm a}$ and $| \nu\ra_{\rm p}$ are states representing the single-excitation at the $\mu$th atom and $\nu$th photonic lattice site, respectively.
+It is assumed that one end of the atomic chain labeled $1$ couples to the $l$th site of the photonic lattice with strength $\xi$.
 The excitation is initially prepared at the open end of the chain, e.g.,

+To map the tight-binding model onto the general Friedrichs model, we introduce the Bloch states $|n\ra$ and $|k\ra$ of the atomic chain and the photonic lattice, which are decoupled from each other.
+Their relations to the corresponding Wannier sites $|\mu\ra_{\rm a}$ and $|\nu\ra_{\rm p}$ are given by~\cite{Longhi2007,Longhi2009,Longhi2018}